kubernetes-sigs/azurefile-csi-driver/docs/workload-identity-static-pv-mount.md

 # workload identity support on static provisioning
  - supported from v1.29.3

-This feature is specifically designed for blobfuse mount and is not available for NFS mount as NFS mount does not require credentials.
-There is a standalone blobfuse mount for every pod, it may cause performance issues when multiple pods are present on a single node.
+This feature is specifically designed for smb mount and is not available for NFS mount as NFS mount does not require credentials.
+There is a standalone smb mount for every pod, it may cause performance issues when multiple pods are present on a single node.

 ## Prerequisites
 ### 1. Create a cluster with oidc-issuer enabled and get the credential